 Sean Penn has both written the screenplay from Jon Krakauer's book and directed this most impressive film.
 Less sophisticated directors might have either leaned toward idealising McCandless and his adventuresome spirit or criticising his naivety regarding independent survival in such a harsh landscape with only the slightest means of support.
 Penn, with great insight, is able to present both perspectives and others while admirably restraining from taking a moral stance of his own.
 His reserved but mature storytelling allows us to "find our own way" and fully engage in the many fascinating and diverse characters whom Chris encounters during his journey, while also gaining a deeper understanding of Chris through their eyes.
 There are dedicated performances from a large ensemble cast, with Emile Hirsch as Chris McCandless and Hal Holbrook as Ron Franz superlative standouts.

-Highly personal 'journeys of discovery' films like Into the Wild tend to polarise audiences.
+Highly personal 'journey of discovery' films like Into the Wild tend to polarise audiences.
 On the one hand, many will determine Chris' story to be bold and inspirational, finding him commendable for "marching to his own beat".
 Others will see the person and his dream as reckless, insensitive to others and foolish.
 If instead of "taking sides", however, viewers can take a page out of filmmaker Sean Penn's book and suspend judgement, immersing themselves in the voyage itself, such a distinctively introspective character study like this one, that is so well made with courage, restraint and conviction, can be extraordinarily enlightening.
 There's also our ability to relate at stake here: As flawed as his character may be, Chris' final journal entry and peace with himself can be an emotionally potent, spiritually profound revelation, particularly for those who place empathy before virtue.

 Also divisive amongst subscribers is TCM's decision to present such recently released films.
 Hopefully for the unfamiliar, that will not stop them from watching one of the new millennium's finest.
 Travel into the wild Friday, January 12 at 10:30pm PST.
 Into the Wild is also January's Blu-ray recommendation (see below).

 The Narrow Margin, a film noir bonafide classic, is a previous TCM recommendation here.
 This little firecracker is set to explode Saturday, January 13 at 7:15pm PST.